Niels-wm/os-challenge-included-eagles/README.md

 | PRIO_LAMBDA       | 1.5           |

 The results of the three runs can be found in the Results-section of this document.
-The source code of the implementation is located on GitHub on the branch:

 ##### Hardware Specification
 All tests have run on the same computer (using Vagrant).
 The specifications of the computer is listed below: